Garlic-Team/gcommands/guide/guide/arguments/usingargsincmd.md

         </dis-message>
         <dis-message profile="gcommands" edited=true>
             You decide to bake 1 Delicious Muffin.
 You put them in the oven and wait...<br/>
-            <br/>You successfully bake your 1 Delicious Muffin and give it to your friends.
-They love it!
+            <br/>You successfully baked your 1 Delicious Muffin and gave it to your friends.
+They loved it!
         </dis-message>
     </dis-messages>
 </div>